turingschool/front-end-curriculum/lessons/module-2/build-processes-with-npm-webpack.md

 </style>

+### Vocab

+`Build Process` - a phase of development where source code is converted into some other final format

 ### Learning Goals

 By the end of this lesson, students should be able to:

-* Define packages and modules
-* Articulate why we use tools like Webpack and NPM, and explain the benefits of each
+* identify the benefits of a tool like webpack
-* Define what a "build process" is and why it's helpful to have one
+* define what a "build process" is and why it's helpful to have one

 <hr />

-## Webpack
+## What is Webpack

 **The Webpack Files:** `webpack.config.js`

 Webpack is a robust and versatile development tool that provides us with several significant benefits:

-* provides us with a development server to more closely mimic how the internet works
+* provides us with a development server to more closely mimic how the internet works while we develop our app
 * allows us to view our edits immediately without reloading
 * bundles and minifies all of our JavaScript files into a single, condensed file to reduce network requests
 * pre-processes our code so we can write it how we like, then optimize it during the build process